scottk1138/SYCL_101/03_Modern/1_uniform_initialization.rst

 Brace-initialization
 ====================

-To uniformly initialize objects of any type, use the **brace-initialization form {}**, it may be used for both direct and copy initialization.
-When used with brace-initialization, we call them direct-list and copy-list-initialization.
+To uniformly initialize objects of any type, **brace-initialization form {}** may be used for both direct and copy initialization.
+When used with brace-initialization, we call them[[[for clarity, can "them" be "these objects"?
+Is that correct?]]] direct-list and copy-list initialization.

 The code below shows both direct-list and copy-list initialization: